 For purposes of this solicitation, the MOU is a document containing the terms of the partnership and the roles and responsibilities between two or more parties, and it must be included as an attachment to the application in JustGrants.
-The MOU and/or LOC section is worth a total of 20 points.
+The MOU is worth a total of 20 points.
 The MOU is not a substitute for a subaward agreement, which ensures that subrecipients adhere to the requirements of the award and 2 C.F.R.
 Part 200 (see 2 C.F.R. § 200.332).
 Partners receiving funds under the award generally are considered subrecipients because they are carrying out a portion of the federal award.

 The MOU must be a single document and must be signed and dated by the Authorized Representative of each proposed partner organization during the development of the application.
 OVW will accept electronic signatures.
 MOUs missing signatures may result in a point deduction or removal from consideration, particularly if the MOU is missing the signature of a required partner.
 If necessary, an MOU can include multiple signature pages so long as each page includes the names and titles of all signatories to the MOU.
-A sample MOU is available on the OVW website at https://www.justice.gov/ovw/resources-applicants.
+A sample MOU is available on the OVW website.